RobbieRotten/obsidian/content/UTS Law Notes/FOL Reading notes.md

     - Radical feminism
       - Focuses on dominance and power, not difference
       - MacKinnon is exponent
-        - Argues pornography is an issue of men’s power and women’s lack of it - a root cause of women’s oppression
+        - Argues pornography is an issue of men's power and women's lack of it - a root cause of women's oppression
         - Argues for women it is difficult to distinguish rape and sex under conditions of male dominance
           - No way to distinguish
     - Postmodern feminism